 Study points out challenges and solutions to keep legal deforestation under control in Brazil’s Matopiba region

 More than 100 million hectares of native vegetation located on farms throughout Brazil are eligible for conversion to human activities.
 Flaws in the issuance of Authorizations for the Suppression of Vegetation (ASVs), however, compromise controls over legal deforestation in this country.
 This is the conclusion of an analysis by the Climate Policy Initiative/PUC-Rio (CPI/PUC-Rio) supported by the Land Innovation Fund, which recommends improvements to the management, monitoring, and control of legal deforestation, especially in the Matopiba agricultural frontier region.
-The survey is part of a broader study on forest replenishment mechanisms that also features the launch of an online platform with related information and analysis.
+The survey is part of a broader study on forest compensation mechanisms that also features the launch of an online platform with related information and analysis.

 In 2023, the Cerrado recorded the highest rate of deforestation in historical series of the official Real-Time Deforestation Detection System (DETER), up 43% over the previous year.
 In the Matopiba agricultural frontier straddling the states of Maranhão, Tocantins, Piauí and Bahia, the situation is even worse, with 75% of the biome's deforestation last year.
 Even when allowed by law, deforestation depletes biodiversity and ecosystem services, while increasing greenhouse gas emissions and aggravating climate change.
-"The CPI/PUC-Rio study identifies sensitive points and proposes solutions to improve public governance with greater access to information on legal deforestation and forest replenishment, as a direct contribution to promoting sustainable agriculture in the country," says Ashley Valle, director of the Land Innovation Fund.
+"The CPI/PUC-Rio study identifies sensitive points and proposes solutions to improve public governance with greater access to information on legal deforestation and forest compensation, as a direct contribution to promoting sustainable agriculture in the country," says Ashley Valle, director of the Land Innovation Fund.

 The main legal tool control legal deforestation, an Authorization for the Suppression of Vegetation (ASV), is based on data filed into both state systems and the National System to Control the Origin of Forestry Products (SINAFLOR).
 Farmers wishing to clear an area must fill in all the necessary information to assist in the analysis and respective approvals by competent environmental agencies.
 Yet not all requests are fed into the system designed to monitor legal deforestation, thus allowing information to be underreported.
 Technical barriers to integrating databases also hinder transparency and access to information.